SB-169

 Plain Language

 Health carriers using AI for utilization review — directly or through contracted entities — must compile and submit an annual report to the Executive Board of the Legislative Research Council by December 1 each year.
-The report must detail how AI tools were used in the utilization review process during the preceding fiscal year and describe the nature and degree of human review and oversight applied to affirm or negate determinations.
-This is a proactive, scheduled legislative reporting obligation — not triggered by an incident or regulatory request.
-Note the report goes to a legislative body, not a regulatory agency.
+The report must detail how AI tools were used in the utilization review process during the preceding fiscal year, including the nature and degree of human review and oversight applied to affirm or negate determinations.
+This is a legislative oversight submission rather than a regulatory-agency filing — the recipient is the Executive Board of the Legislative Research Council, not the Division of Insurance.

 Statutory Text